kevancress/MeasureIt_ARCH/README.md

 ![image](docs/ui-rendering.jpg)

-MeasureIt-ARCH Render Settings can be found in the Render Panel of the Properties Editor.
-Currently this renders all MeasureIt-ARCH items to an image file which can be layered over Blender's render in the compositor.
+MeasureIt_ARCH Render Settings can be found in the Render Panel of the Properties Editor.
+Currently this renders all MeasureIt_ARCH items to an image file which can be layered over Blender's render in the compositor.

-#### MeasureIt-ARCH Image
+#### MeasureIt_ARCH Image

  * Renders a Still Image.
    * __WARNING__: If 'Save Render to Output' is not enabled the rendered image will only be stored in an image data-block within Blender.

-#### MeasureIt-ARCH Animation
+#### MeasureIt_ARCH Animation

  * Renders the full frame range of the current scene.
    * Animation Renders can be Cancelled with the Esc key, or by Right Clicking in the 3D View.
-   * A 3D Viewport window must be open for MeasureIt-ARCH to render animations.
+   * A 3D Viewport window must be open for MeasureIt_ARCH to render animations.
    * Animation frames will be saved to the Output path defined in the Render Panel.

 #### Save Render to Output